Toyota sells some Tesla shares, cooperation still possible

 Tesla CEO Elon Musk has said the company could sign a new deal with Toyota over the next two to three years.

-Daimler AG, the parent of Mercedes-Benz, said earlier this week it sold its remaining 4 percent stake in Tesla for a gain of $780 million.
+Daimler AG (DAIGn.DE), the parent of Mercedes-Benz, said earlier this week it sold its remaining 4 percent stake in Tesla for a gain of $780 million.
 Daimler took a 9.1 percent stake in Tesla for around $50 million in May 2009.

 (Reporting by Abinaya Vijayaraghavan and Maki Shiraki; Editing by Saumyadeb Chakrabarty)